Modsia16/simplescheduler/readme.md

 configuring the bootstrap container.
 Move to version 4, one of my scripts was causing confusion.
 I need past present and future indicators to link up in the js script.

 Events are active, removed the resizing feture and worked out the bootstrap box sizing of the rows/colums and jumbotron.

+Most of the code is set up, the color code and local storage are not testing out they way they should - going to work with tutor